Fiat Chrysler heads for Wall Street, schooled by struggling sister truckmaker

 MARKET RECOVERY

-History suggests some auto groups have struggled in the U.S. - German luxury carmaker Daimler (DAIGn.DE), which also merged with Chrysler in 1998 before selling the unit in 2007, decided to discontinue its U.S. listing in 2010 when it failed to generate the trading volumes executives had hoped for.
+History suggests some auto groups have struggled in the U.S. - German luxury carmaker Daimler, which also merged with Chrysler in 1998 before selling the unit in 2007, decided to discontinue its U.S. listing in 2010 when it failed to generate the trading volumes executives had hoped for.

 According to a study available on the London Stock Exchange website, DaimlerChrysler's U.S. trading volumes as a percentage of worldwide trading dropped from 32.8 percent just before the merger in November 1998 to 5.8 percent 10 months later.